Android

 However, the clones learn from your actions, mirroring the way you play the game.
 If you never use a gun, neither will they.
 If you try to stay hidden, they become more stealthy.
 The palace's power blacks out at regular intervals, and in the dark the clones learn from your last section of play.
 To survive, you need to consider the implications of the next level where you face opponents that have learned your current tactics.

-Our examiner, Ben Kendall, first checked Echo 4 weeks ago.
-It was re-examined by Ollie Robertson and updated 4 days ago.
+Our examiner, Ben Kendall, first checked Echo a year ago.
+It was re-examined by Ollie Robertson and updated 5 months ago.

 Kids not old enough for this yet?
 There are lots of games similar to Echo.
 Here are some similar younger-rated games: